villain5268/Bill-Checkout-Form/README.md

 # Bill-Checkout-Form
-This is a basic frontend demo for Payment Bill Checkout Form
+This is a basic frontend  for Payment Bill Checkout Form